 All other plans have been previously frozen and replaced by the cash balance plans.
 Benefits are paid in annual installments, as monthly retirement pension, or as a lump sum on retirement in an amount equal to accrued pensions and guaranteed interest.
-The risks specific to the German defined benefit plans are related to changes in mortality of covered members and return on investment on plan assets.
+The risks specific to the German defined benefit plans are related to changes in mortality of covered members, return on investment on plan assets, and volatility in interest rates.